aatmunbaxi/site/content/comp/dyn_custom_palette_access_technicolor.md

 (set-face-attribute 'org-verbatim nil :foreground (current-theme-color 'fg))
 ```

-It still breaks on modus themes!
+It still breaks on modus themes[^fn:2]!
 DOOM themes and modus themes use different symbols for the foreground color: `fg` and `fg-main`, respectively.

 In conclusion, there's no reasonable way (that I know of) to uniformly identify arbitrary colors in two arbitrary themes, short of a universal standard™ ([obligatory](https://xkcd.com/927/)) for how to define custom emacs themes.
-With the obvious issues with that option unsaid, I propose a solution.
+Obvious issues with that option left unsaid, I propose a solution.

 ## A Solution? {#a-solution}

-A compromise is to choose a subset of colors (called a "universal" or "standard" palette) to use in elisp, and choose colors from each of their themes' palettes to associate to those colors.
+A compromise is to choose a subset of colors (called a "universal" or "standard" palette) to use in elisp, and choose colors from each of the themes' palettes to associate to those colors.
 This is the abstraction implemented in [technicolor](https://www.github.com/aatmunbaxi/technicolor).

 Let's say we want to use the foreground color of the DOOM themes, modus themes, and catppuccin themes.
 For good measure, we also want the background color, red, green, blue, magenta, and cyan.
-Our standard palette can be loaded into a `technicolor-colors`, and the data for the themes we want to use this standard palette with can be specified:
+Our standard palette can be loaded into `technicolor-colors`, and the data for the themes we want to use can be specified:

 ```emacs-lisp
 (setq technicolor-colors '(foreground background red green blue magenta cyan)